 It has been said that had the Jacobites pressed on, George II would have fled; that the English and French would have avoided a further 70 years of conflict; that the English would not have had to raise taxes in the colonies to pay for the French wars; and that the Americans would have had no cause to fight a war for their independence.
 And, arguably, the French revolution would not have happened.
 The world might have been a very different place but for a closely argued decision taken in the upstairs room of a pub in Derby one dark winter's evening in December 1745.

 Once the retreat was under way, the eventual outcome was probably inevitable as the Government had the time it needed to assemble and marshal its much greater forces.
+The Jacobites did defeat a Hanoverian army at the Battle of Falkirk Muir on 17 Janujary 1746, but failed to capitalise on it.
 By February 1746 Charles was based in Inverness, while the Government forces under the Duke of Cumberland, son of George II, were based in Aberdeen and Dunkeld.

 If the outcome after the retreat from Derby was inevitable, the outcome of the Battle of Culloden was doubly so.
 The Jacobites moved out of their Inverness base on 15 April and assembled on Culloden Moor, five mile to the east.
 They had succeeded in leaving most of their food and other supplies behind in Inverness.
 They had also selected for their battlefield ground recorded as "treeless", "boggy" and "bare moor": much more suited to the weapons and tactics of the Government forces than to their own charge and slash approach.
 The higher ground to the south would have suited them much better.